joe7575/vm16/doc/introduction.md

 ### in

-(I/O) operation to read an input value from an external device. operand1 can be any memory location/register, operand2 is the port number (immediate).
+(I/O) operation to read an input value from an external device. operand1 can be any register, operand2 is the port number (immediate/memory/register).
-Valid numbers for operand2 are application dependent.
+Valid port number values are application dependent (max: 0 - 65535).
 Ex: `in A, #1`

 ### out

-(I/O) operation to write an output value to an external device. operand1 is the port number (immediate), operand2 can be any memory location/register.
+(I/O) operation to write an output value to an external device. operand1 is the port number (immediate/memory/register), operand2 can be any register.
-Valid numbers for operand1 are application dependent.
+Valid port number values are application dependent (max: 0 - 65535).
 Ex: `out #2, A`

 Some `out` commands need a second parameter.
 In this case register `B` is used:

 ```
+move   A, #1   ; load A
 move   B, #5   ; load B
 out    #2, A   ; perform out command
 ```